h2non/imaginary/README.md

 imaginary -p 8080
 ```

-You can pass it also as environment variable
+Also, you can pass the port as environment variable
 ```bash
 POST=8080 imaginary
 ```